-This study reveals a plausible connection between that the substantial aerosol reduction in China can lead to drier and drying and warming trendswarmer conditions in Australia that happened during the 2010s.
+This study reveals a plausible connection between the substantial aerosol reduction in China and drying and warming trends in Australia that happened during the 2010s.
 Aerosol reductions in China induce changes in temperature and pressure gradients, which lead to an increased outflow from Asia towards the South Indian Ocean, strengthening the SISH and the associated Southern Trade Winds.
 Consequently, this atmospheric pattern results in moisture divergence over Australia, causing a decrease in humidity and precipitation.
 The reduction in surface moisture leads to more surface energy being converted into sensible heat, rather than evaporating as latent heat, thereby heating the near-surface air.
 This perspective sheds light on the influence of distant aerosols on climate in Australia.